Call Us Quickly in the Event of an Emergency

 If you have an ocular emergency during our office hours, please call us and let our team know the details of your situation.
 If you have an emergency outside of our office hours, we recommend that you go directly to the emergency department.

-What Constitutes an Eye Care Emergency?
+What Constitutes Emergency Eye Care?

 A variety of conditions are considered eye emergencies, and all have their own symptoms.
 As a general rule, if you suffer from any of the following issues, seek help immediately: